 Do you have questions about the Camino?
 Well, you’ve come to the right place!!
-Here is a collection of questions we have been asked about the Camino, together with the answers based on the knowledge of the organization.
+Here is a collection of questions we have been asked about the Camino, together with the answers!
 Dive in!

 What is the Camino de Santiago?

-The Camino de Santiago, often referred to as just the Camino, is the name given to a number of walking (or cycling or horseback) routes through Spain, Portugal and other European countries that lead to the city of Santiago de Compostela in Spain.
+The Camino de Santiago (the Camino or el Camino) is the name given to a number of walking (or cycling or horseback) routes through Spain, Portugal and other European countries that lead to the city of Santiago de Compostela in Spain.
 They range in length from 100km to 780km or more.
-The most commonly taken route, called the Camino Frances, starts at Saint Jean Pied-de-Port in France, and is 780km long.
-Anyone who is walking the Camino is considered to be a pilgrim [hyperlink].
+The most commonly taken route, the Camino Francés, starts at Saint-Jean-Pied-de-Port in France, and is 780km long.
+Anyone who is walking the Camino is considered to be a pilgrim.
 The Camino has been in use for over a thousand years.
-Find out more about the history of the Camino here [hyperlink].
+Find out more about the history of the Camino here.

 What are the advantages of walking the Camino compared to other long-distance treks?

 - The Camino routes offer facilities to support pilgrims.
-There are plenty of hostels, called albergues [hyperlink to definition], as well as other types of accommodation.
+There are plenty of hostels, called albergues, as well as other types of accommodation.
 Cafes and restaurants are plentiful.
-This means that, for most routes, you do not have to carry cooking equipment, your food [hyperlink to food], or a tent [hyperlink to “What should I pack?” question].
+This means that, for most routes, you do not have to carry cooking equipment, your food, or a tent.

-- Most of the routes are well marked with one or both of the Camino directional symbols, a yellow arrow on a blue background, and or a shell on a blue background.
+- Most of the routes are well marked with the Camino symbol, a yellow arrow or a shell.

-- You can choose the distance you wish to travel, both overall for your time [hyperlink to choosing start points] on the Camino, and each day.
-This means that people with varying levels of fitness [hyperlink] can walk the Camino.
+- You can choose the distance you wish to travel daily and overall on the Camino.
+This means that people with varying levels of fitness can walk the Camino.

-- There is a serenity and a sense of connection that comes from walking through a landscape where many previous generations of pilgrims have passed before.
+- There is a serenity and a sense of connection that comes from walking through a landscape where many previous generations of pilgrims have passed.
 Many people find themselves transformed by the experience of walking the Camino.

 - The beauty of the landscape that the Camino passes through is enhanced by many sites of historical, cultural and architectural interest.

-- The Camino is very safe, even if you’re walking alone [hyperlink to females walking alone question].
+- The Camino is safe, even if you’re walking alone.

 I love wilderness hiking.
 Is the Camino for me?